oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     </copy>
     ```

-    - Last time we ran this is said not available
+- Last time we ran this it said not available
 - You will see the status as OPEN_NO_MASTER_KEY
     - We have not set the key yet
 - CDB1 & PDB1 both have the wallet open but no master key

 ![Screenshot of terminal output](./images/wallet-status-2.png " ")